Preventive healthcare: Worldwide

 The leading causes of preventable death worldwide share similar trends to the United States.
 There are a few differences between the two, such as malnutrition, pollution, and unsafe sanitation, that reflect health disparities between the developing and developed world.

 However, several of the leading causes of death – or underlying contributors to earlier death – may not be included as "preventable" causes of death.
 A study concluded that pollution was "responsible for approximately 9 million deaths per year" in 2019.
 And another study concluded that the global mean loss of life expectancy (a measure similar to years of potential life lost) from air pollution in 2015 was 2.9 years, substantially more than, for example, 0.3 years from all forms of direct violence, albeit a significant fraction of the LLE is considered to be unavoidable (such as pollution from some natural wildfires).

-A landmark study conducted by the World Health Organization and the International Labour Organization found that exposure to long working hours is the occupational risk factor with the largest attributable burden of disease, i.e. an estimated 745,000 fatalities from ischemic heart disease and stroke events in 2016.
+A 2021 landmark study by the World Health Organization and the International Labour Organization found that exposure to long working hours is the occupational risk factor with the largest attributable burden of disease, i.e. an estimated 745,000 fatalities from ischemic heart disease and stroke events in 2016.
 With this study, prevention of exposure to long working hours has emerged as a priority for prevention healthcare in workplace settings.